 We began farming the vineyard Biodynamically in 2010, and have incorporated a mixed grazing herd of sheep, alpacas and donkeys into the vineyard since 2012.
 Our other Biodynamic practices include our extensive composting program; interplanting fruit trees among the vines; leaving sections of native vegetation and planting insect-friendly flowering plants to attract and support a healthy mix of insects; building owl boxes to control rodent pests naturally; and keeping our own hives of bees.
 We received our Biodynamic® certification in 2017 and are proud to have become the United States' first Regenerative Organic Certified™ vineyard in 2020.

 How does Patelin de Tablas fit in?

 Since the 2010 vintage, we have been proud to offer the Patelin de Tablas, Patelin de Tablas Blanc, and (since 2012) Patelin de Tablas Rosé.
 These wines include some fruit from our own vineyard, but are principally sourced from other Paso Robles Rhone vineyards that are planted with our cuttings.
-Although some of these are farmed organically, the majority are not.
+Although some of these are farmed organically, many are not.
 We work with vineyards with whom we've signed long-term contracts to convert more to organic viticulture.
 In choosing the vineyards with which we work, we balance clonal selection, vineyard site and farming practices, and bring you the best $28 bottles of wine possible.
 While it's unlikely the Patelin wines will ever be 100% made from organic grapes, we are committed to sourcing as high a percentage from organically farmed vineyards each year and expect to be over 50% organic sourced in 2023.

 You can learn more about our Patelin de Tablas program.